Huegoxaga/notes/python/README.md

 1. Some of them are preinstalled in the standard Library
 2. Third-party Python modules.
 Installed using libraries management tools like `pip` or `conda`
    - A collection of third-party modules can be pre-installed and managed by a certain Python distribution
 3. Your own module.
 Most modules are available on all platforms, but some of them are Windows or Unix specific.
-Some are using exe file.
+Some are using exe file

 ## Distributions